In Reality: A New Worldview Just for You

 I don’t want to believe.
 I want to know. — Carl Sagan

 Can a good player win at poker?
 Not against other players at the same level of skill.
-When someone wins a big tournament, he/she is hailed as the big new talent, but no one has repeated as world champion since 1982, and the players themselves say that at the top tables it’s impossible to predict the winners.
+When someone wins a big tournament, he/she is hailed as the big new talent, but only one person has repeated as world champion since 1981, and the players themselves say that at the top tables it’s impossible to predict the winners.
 These days, top players bet on each other to spread their risk.

 Is it a good idea to buy lottery tickets?
 No. Not because the odds are against you, but because the payoff isn’t big enough to give a positive expected value.
 Never in history has a fair US or European lottery had good enough odds to warrant buying a ticket.
 They disproportionately take money from the poor.
 Governments should eliminate public lotteries and heavily tax private lotteries.